dogvatar-dog/label-studio/DEPLOYMENT.md

 docker push dogvatar.azurecr.io/dogvatar-woof-works:v0
 ```

 ensure that the azure contrainer registry has permissions enabled for the app service.
+If already setup, there should be CI/CD for this push.
+TODO, automate build from a github action.